info340c-sp24/project-group-8/README.md

 [4] How will using this app help to solve your chosen problem?
 That is, how is it a solution to the problem you described?

 By using this app, the user can get scientific workout plans, and get movitivation by tracking the fitness progress.
-It can be a solution to the problem because it gives the bobybuilders a better way to conduct workout plans, and achieve their goals.
+It can be a solution to the problem because it gives the bodybuilders a better way to conduct workout plans, and achieve their goals.